Rico-febrian/simple-etl-with-luigi/README.md

 ## Understanding the Business

- **- Business Model:** The company adopted the Business-to-consumer (B2C) and Consumer-to-consumer (C2C).
+ - **Business Model:** The company adopted the Business-to-consumer (B2C) and Consumer-to-consumer (C2C).

- **- Business Type:** The company business type is E-commerce.
+ - **Business Type:** The company business type is E-commerce.

- **- Key Business Process:**
+ - **Key Business Process:**

    - Order processing
    - Inventory management
    - Revenue management
    - Customer service

- **- Business High-priority Metrics/KPI's:**
+ - **Business High-priority Metrics/KPI's:**

    - **Sales performance:**

        Monitor revenue on a daily, monthly, and yearly basis

    - **Profitability analysis:**

        Evaluate which products, customer segments, or other factors are most profitable to refine business strategies.

    - **Customer segmentation:**

        Identify customer groups based on purchasing habits, demographics, and other factors.

    - **Sales forecasting:**

        Predicting future sales trends and demand to optimize business strategies.

 ---